Eltion/Kissanime-Downloader/README.md

 ## How to Use
 Visit a Anime page in Kissanime and at the bottom you should see some options like this:
 1. Start - Write the number form which you want to start to download(including it).
 Default value = 1
 2. End - Write the number of episode where you want to stop downloading(including it).
-Default value = Total nr of episodes.
+Default value = Total number of episodes.
 3. Quality - Format example: 1080,720,480,360 - this would check if there exist a 1080p version of that episode if not than it will check for the next quality and so on.
 Other example - 360,480,720,1080 this will download the lowest quality possible.
 Default value = 720,480,360
 4. Text List - Creates a text list from which you can download eposides in windows.
 See below "How to Download"
 5. HTML List - Creates a html file with all links.